What if every day of the rest of your life was just like yesterday? How would you feel if nothing ever changed?

 You can interpret mindful living as “intentional living.”
 When you realize that everything in your life is your choice and you take responsibility for your own choices, life becomes much happier.

 Thinking that you have to take in everything and try to filter out the stuff you don’t want in your life can be exhausting.
-Instead, start from a clean slate and only allow into your life the people, things and experiences that feed your soul.
+Instead, start with a clean slate and only allow into your life the people, things, and experiences that feed your soul.
 Be very intentional about what you allow into your life.

 As you move through your day and experience negative people or hear some kind of bad news, ask yourself if you want that in your life.
 How can it benefit you?
 If people and experiences don’t support your core values and definition of happiness, let them fall away.